worepix/doc-chester/source/hardware/about_soil.rst

     It is also possible to use sensor to measure water level.

-    Sensor is already supported in BigClown SDK with examples and projects.
+    Sensor is already supported in HARDWARIO SDK with examples and projects.

 `Arduino Library for Soil Sensor <https://github.com/hardwario/SoilSensor>`_ is also available (you will also need `DS28E17 library <https://github.com/hardwario/arduino-DS28E17>`_).